 Xinyue Ye, Assistant Professor of Geography and Director, Computational Social Science Lab, Kent State University

 Robert S. Chen, Director, Center for International Earth Science Information Network (CIESIN), Earth Institute, Columbia University

-This event is the second event this academic year in our speaker series Research Without Borders: The Changing World of Scholarly Communication.
-It is co-sponsored by Columbia University Libraries/Information Services’ Scholarly Communication Program and the Data Science Institute.
+This event is the second event of the 2015-2016 academic year in our speaker series Research Without Borders: The Changing World of Scholarly Communication.
+It is sponsored by Columbia University Libraries/Information Services’ Scholarly Communication Program and Digital Social Science Center.
 Join the discussion on Twitter at #rwob and @ScholarlyComm.
 To watch a live webcast of the event, and for more information about Research Without Borders, visit the Scholarly Communication Program website at scholcomm.columbia.edu.

 The Scholarly Communication Program (SCP) supports the global reach and impact of research produced at Columbia University.
 Its mission is to explore and raise awareness about new research tools, methods, and support services that are available to Columbia faculty, students, and staff.
 In pursuit of this mission, the SCP hosts events and workshops, curates news and resources on our Web site, and engages in innovative scholarly communication initiatives on campus and in the wider academic community.
 The SCP is an initiative of the Center for Digital Research and Scholarship, which is part of Columbia University Libraries/Information Services.

 Digital Social Science Center The Digital Social Science Center (DSSC) brings together people, equipment, and information resources in an environment where users can work collaboratively, individually, or in consultation with a librarian and/or technology specialist.
 DSSC is located in Lehman Library and provides a wide range of information and technology assistance for students and faculty, including GIS.